sampsyo/cs6120/content/blog/2019-12-18-heterocl-stream/index.md

 ### Software Simulation for Data Streaming

 It is not enough with the programming language support only.
 We also need the ability to simulate the programs after applying data streaming.
 One way to do that is by using the existing HeteroCL back ends.
 Namely, we can generate HLS code with data streaming and use the HLS tools to run software simulation.
 Note that the software simulation here refers to cycle-inaccurate simulation.
 The reason why we only focus on cycle-inaccurate simulation is that to complete cycle-accurate simulation, we need to run through high-level synthesis, which could be time-consuming in some cases.
 We can see that the existing back ends require users to have HLS tools installed, which is not ideal for an open-srouce programming framework.
 Moreover, the users will need a separate compilation to run the simulation.
-Thus, inthis project, we introduce a CPU simulation flow to HeteroCL by extending the LLVM JIT runtime.
+Thus, in this project, we introduce a CPU simulation flow to HeteroCL by extending the LLVM JIT runtime.
 With this feature, users can easily verified the correctness of a program after introducing data streaming.

 ### Implementation Details